gulfiliz/gulfiliz.github.io/_posts/2026-04-09-renormalization-group.md

 The hierarchy problem is a statement about the RG flow.

-The Higgs mass operator is **relevant** at the UV scale — it grows as you flow to lower energies.
+The Higgs mass operator is **relevant** at the UV scale: it grows as you flow to lower energies.
 To keep it small in the IR,
 you need precise cancellations in the UV.

 A natural theory is one where
-all IR parameters are determined by UV parameters without fine-tuning — where the relevant operators are either absent or protected by symmetry.
+all IR parameters are determined by UV parameters without fine-tuning, where the relevant operators are either absent or protected by symmetry.

 The Standard Model is not natural in this sense.

 This is not merely aesthetic.
-It is a strong hint that the SM is incomplete — that new physics exists at some scale that protects the Higgs mass.
+It is a strong hint that the SM is incomplete, that new physics exists at some scale that protects the Higgs mass.